roffe/gocan/docs/t7_can_monitor.md

 ## t7 can monitor

-Monitor the CANbus for packages
+Monitor the CANbus for frames

 ```
 t7 can monitor [flags]